sjmsjmdsg/CodeQualityAgent/readme.md

 - `openai_key`: The OpenAI API key for accessing the service.
 - `requirement_path`: Path to the `requirements.txt` file.
-- `output_path`: Path to save the resulting JSON report.
+- `output_path`: Optional string.
+Path to save the resulting JSON report.
+If None, the result will not be saved.
 - `verbose`: Optional boolean.
 If set to `True`, prints intermediate details.